oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 ##### How to add your certificate to your operating system trust store

 For macOS, find the certificate in Finder, and double-click on it.
 This will add it to your keystore and open Keychain Access.
 Find the certificate in Keychain Access and double-click on it to open the details.
-Open the "Trust" pull-down menu and set the value of "When using this certificate" to "Always Trust", then close the detail window.
+Open the **Trust** drop-down menu and set the value of **When using this certificate** to **Always Trust**, then close the detail window.
 Enter your password when prompted.

-For Oracle Linux, run the following script, once to copy the certificate into `/tmp/operator.cert.pem`, then run these commands to add the certificate to the trust store:
+For Oracle Linux, run the following script once to copy the certificate into `/tmp/operator.cert.pem`, and then run these commands to add the certificate to the trust store:

 ```shell